Towards Quantum Graph Neural Networks: An Ego-Graph Learning Approach: Methodology

 \subsection{Trainable Mapping Method}

-Existing quantum machine learning techniques \cite{Havlicek2019,Hueaav2761,Rebentrost2014,Cong2018, 2018Quantum,SITU2020193} is mainly applied to artificial data or small-scale real-world data.
-One reason for this restriction is due to the lack of an effective mapping from a variety of real-world data to quantum states.
-To address this problem, we propose a trainable mapping to maintain the distances between data to reduce information loss of mapping.
+Existing quantum machine learning techniques \cite{Havlicek2019,Hueaav2761,Rebentrost2014,Cong2018, 2018Quantum,SITU2020193} are mainly applied to artificial data or small-scale real-world data.
+One reason for this restriction is the lack of an effective mapping from a variety of real-world data types to quantum states.
+To address this problem, we propose trainable mapping to maintain the distances between data and to reduce information loss resulting from the mapping.

 Quantum states are distributed on the surface of the Bloch sphere that resides in Hilbert space.
-Mapping data in Euclidean space to the Bloch sphere may incur a large distortion, as shown in Fig.~\ref{Bloch distance}.
+Mapping data from a Euclidean space to the Bloch sphere may incur a large distortion, as shown in Fig.~\ref{Bloch distance}.

 The distance relations between the quantum states on the Bloch sphere are expected to be consistent with those between the data in Euclidean space.
 Any two sample points that are close to each other in Euclidean space should also be close after the mapping to Hilbert space.
 If this is not the case, the distance difference between the quantum states and the data will induce information loss and impair the subsequent analysis operations.
 Considering the above problem, we present a mapping method in which the loss is related to the difference in the distance relations between the Euclidean space and the Bloch sphere.
 The corresponding circuit implementation for this method is shown in the Uinit component of Fig.~\ref{Ulayer}.
-For $n$-dimensional data $\mathbf{x}=(x_1,x_2,\dots,x_n)$, the mapping circuit repeatedly uses a qubit with $n$ quantum gates to map each sample to corresponding quantum state.
-Each quantum gates accepts the product of $x_i$ and the trainable parameter $\theta_i$ as parameter.
+For $n$-dimensional data $\mathbf{x}=(x_1,x_2,\dots,x_n)$, the mapping circuit repeatedly uses a qubit with $n$ quantum gates to map each sample to a corresponding quantum state.
+Each quantum gate accepts the product of the $x_i$ and the trainable parameter is $\theta_i$.
 Obviously, the Euclidean distance is not suitable for distance measurement on the Bloch sphere, which is a unit sphere.
 We utilize the inverse cosine of the inner product of the quantum states for distance measure.
-The reason why we chose inverse cosine is the low computational complexity and natural consistency with the spherical representation.
+The reason that we chose inverse cosine is the low computational complexity and natural consistency with the spherical representation.
 We believe other non-Euclidean distance measures are also available for our model, e.g. hyperbolic distances.

 We construct a loss based on the correlation matrix $\mathbf{D}$ and $\mathbf{D}^{'}$ of the data and the corresponding quantum states:

 where $\mathbf{D}_{ij}$ is the normalized Euclidean distance between samples $i$ and $j$.
 Similarly $\mathbf{D}_{ij}^{'}$ is the normalized distance defined in Eq.~\ref{mapping loss} between quantum state $i$ and $j$.